 In some cases, the artist themselves may want to help with the final step, in which case our team can stabilise the artwork and return it for a new approach in the artist’s studio or at home if this is a personal project.
 Some artists or hobbyists may choose to fill these cracks with gold, similar to a Japanese kintsugi repair which is used on broken ceramics, or to bring in a completely new colour.

 Above: a bright acrylic pour painting with vivid blue and orange shades

 How can we help?

-If you have any questions about acrylic pour art, or have a damaged acrylic pour painting which is in need of restoration, please get in touch with our helpful team who will be happy to assist.
+If you have any questions about acrylic pour art, or have damaged acrylic pour paintings in need of restoration, please get in touch with our helpful team who will be happy to assist.

 To get in touch please email us via [email protected] or call 0207 112 7576.